GatorSense/Multi-Target-MI-ACE_SMF/README.md

 _James Bocinsky and Alina Zare_

-If you use this code, cite it: Needs to be completed...
+If you use this code, cite it: To be completed...

 [[`BibTeX`](#Citing)]